bolianchen/nuscenes_depth/README.md

 The main goal is to provide a PyTorch dataset of nuScenes to facilitate the model training of unsupervised monocular depth prediction models, including [monodepth2](https://github.com/bolianchen/monodepth2_on_nuscenes) and [depth from videos in the wild](https://github.com/bolianchen/pytorch_depth_from_videos_in_the_wild).
 - Each data is composed of consecutive camera frames sampled with 12Hz.
 - Radar and lidar data with the closest timestamps are fused with each camera frame for sparse supervision design, which may enhance the performance of unsupervised models.
-- A scenes viewing functionality is also available to visually inspect the camera images fused with radar or lidar data in one or multiple scenes at a time.
+- A scenes-viewing functionality is available to visaulize fused sensor data of the specified scenes in animation.

+## Scene-viewing Functionality
 <ins>**Scene-0757-radar**</ins>
 <p align="center">
   <img src="reference_materials/scene_0757_radar.gif" width="600" />